raihahahan/dracobot2/README.md

 1. Run `docker compose -f docker-compose.{environment}.yml up -d`

 - change {environment} to dev or prod
 - For prod, if you have made any new changes to the code, you will need to build the image first and change the image name under the "telegram-app" service in the docker compose file.
-See "Hosting for production" for more info.
+See [Hosting for production](#hosting-for-production) for more info.

-2. If it's the first time setting up, follow the steps under "Populating the database".
+2. If it's the first time setting up, follow the steps under [Populating the database](#populating-the-database).
 Else, you can start testing out your bot.

 ### Stopping the bot